 What is Materials Planning?

-What Materials Planning Procedures are there?
+What Materials Planning Processes are there?

 There are different MRP methods that can be used depending on the company's requirements and material type.
 The two main categories are demand-driven and consumption-driven requirements planning.

-Demand-driven Replenishment
+Demand-driven Replenishment procedures

 In demand-driven replenishment, also known as deterministic replenishment, materials are procured on the basis of specific requirement notifications.
 This method is often used when: